StefanBauwens/BatteryCallback/README.md

 ## Features:
 v1.0:
 - send battery charge state to custom endpoint
-- manual and event-driven callback
+- manual and event-driven callback v1.1:
+- fix opening via intent (from tasker) not sending

 ## Ingration with Tasker
 ### Tasker as server